 Witold Lutosławski Chamber Philharmonic in Łomża

 The beginnings of the Witold Lutosławski Chamber Philharmonic in Łomża go back to the establishment in 1977 of the Łomża Chamber Orchestra.
-Since then the ensemble has given more than one thousand concerts in Poland and abroad and received numerous awards for its artistic achievements and its contribution to the development of musical culture among others "Podlaska Marka Roku 2018" (Podlasie Brand of the Year 2018).
+Since then the ensemble has given almost two thousand concerts in Poland and abroad and received numerous awards for its artistic achievements and its contribution to the development of musical culture among others "Podlaska Marka Roku 2018" (Podlasie Brand of the Year 2018) and "Łomżyński Anioł Biznesu 2019" (Łomża Business Angel) in the category Ambassador of Łomża.

-The orchestra has performed with prominent conductors: Tomasz Bugaj, Pierangelo Gelmini, Jerzy Maksymiuk, Marek Pijarowski, Mirosław Jacek Błaszczyk, Stefan Fraas, Giancarlo De Lorenzo, Peder Rensvik, Jerzy Salwarowski, Józef Wiłkomirski, and famous soloists, including Eugene Indjic, Krzysztof Jakowicz, Konstanty Andrzej Kulka, Wiesław Ochman, Grażyna Brodzińska and Piotr Paleczny.
+The orchestra has performed with prominent conductors: Tomasz Bugaj, Mirosław Jacek Błaszczyk, Stefan Fraas, Pierangelo Gelmini, Giancarlo De Lorenzo, Jerzy Maksymiuk, Marek Pijarowski, Peder Rensvik, Jerzy Salwarowski, Józef Wiłkomirski, and famous soloists, including Eugen Indjic, Krzysztof Jakowicz, Konstanty Andrzej Kulka, Wiesław Ochman, Grażyna Brodzińska, Piotr Paleczny.

 Orchestra has taken part in numerous prestigious festivals such as the Kristiansund Kirke Kunst Kulturfestival (Norway), Klaipeda Music Spring (Lithuania), ‘Užutrakio Vakarai’ Festival in Troki (Lithuania), the ‘Songs from the River Salcia’ Festival in Solechniki (Lithuania), Festival “Music at the Baliński Palace in Jaszuny” (Lithuania), International Organ and Chamber Music Festival in Giżycko, the Moniuszko Festival of the Podlasie Region and the Operetta and Opera Festival in Mazovia.
 The ensemble also performed at the 1st Warsaw Tournament of Tenors, 6th International Competition of Piano Duos in Białystok,